When the offer landed in my inbox, I pounced on it within seconds.

 On this flight, I was particularly nervous because to get from Dar es Salaam — the capital of Tanzania — to Zanzibar, I had under two hours to transit through the airport and my flight had already been delayed by one.

 Ordinarily, I’d play my travels safe and not opt for such a tight layover in a country I suspected would be home to a chaotic airport.

 In this case, though, the stakes were low.

 If I missed my flight, it would end up costing me $40 to book a new one for the following day, and I’d lose out on a night at my $11-a-night hostel on Zanzibar.
 It was no big deal.

-We touched down in the capital and I calculated I had exactly 50 minutes to get my visa, pass through immigration, and then sprint the one mile to the domestic terminal.
+We touched down in the capital and I calculated I had exactly 50 minutes to get my visa, pass through immigration, then sprint the one mile to the domestic terminal.

 Unfortunately, I must have looked asleep (I’m never asleep!) when cabin staff had handed out visa application forms, so I was essentially at the back of the visa queue once I made it off the plane.
 As passenger after passenger handed in their completed pieces of paper, I ran to the fresh stack on a table and prayed I’d remembered to pack a pen.

 Reports I’d read online had described a wait of up to two hours to get their visa approved, as officials relaxed in their office and took regular breaks, so when I handed over my form with 50 pristine U.S. dollars, I felt my stomach start to sink.

 The crowd thinned out over the next half an hour, until there was just a handful of people left.
 And as I watched more and more people collect their passport, I was willing my application to be fast-tracked.

 I took off my hoodie and used it to mop the sweat from my face.
 It was sweltering in Dar es Salaam and there was no air conditioning in this part of the airport.
-I was definitely glad I decided to wear jeans, too.
+I was definitely glad I’d decided to wear jeans, too.

 “Lau-raaaaiiiiinnnn!”
 I heard a voice call out.